LucDuponcheelAtGitHub/PSBP/README.md

 Explain both `andThenP` and `sequential_associativity`, resp. `bind` and `bind_assoc`.

-*Hint* (you may wish to ignore it) :
+*Hint* : (you may wish to ignore the hint) :

 I think of a function as transforming an initial value yielding a final value.
 Likewise, I think of a program as transforming an initial value yielding a final value, potentially performing side effects along the way.

-I think of a evaluating an expression as yielding a value.
-Likewise, I think of a executing a computation as yielding a value, potentially performing side effects along the way.
+I think of evaluating an expression as yielding a value.
+Likewise, I think of executing a computation as yielding a
+value, potentially performing side effects along the way.

 You can, for your explanation, ignore side effects for now.
 Of course you may wish to explain side effects as well.